maxtuzz/iAM/README.md

 `$ sudo pip install tabulate`
 or `$ sudo pip install requirements.txt`

 You may need to specify which Python3.x version you want to run with depending on your version of Pip.

 Find out which version of pip you are using with `pip --version`.
-If this says you are running Python 2.x you may need to use `pip3`
+If this says you are running Python 2.x you may need to use `pip3`.

 #### Status:
 Used in production daily.
 Development progressing.

 Roadmap:
 * Distribution is really bad at the moment.
-There needs to be a better way for people to run this mucking around with dependencies.
-Possible fixes: Docker, Vagrant, VirtualEnv
+There needs to be a better way for people to run this without the hassle of dealing with dependencies.
+Possible fixes: Docker, Vagrant, VirtualEnv.
 * More customization - full path to `ssh` and `ssh-copy-id` need to be configurable in properties in case these protocols aren't included within a users path correctly - or a user prefers to use a custom SSH implementation.
 * Testing and bugfixes.

 ## Why iAM is useful:
 For those working in distributed environments, a lot of time spent is remotely connecting to specific hosts.
 There are some solutions at play that can be utilized:
 1. Look up servers in company documentation to remind yourself (or memorize hostnames).
 2. Use a GUI like RemoteNG or Putty which works great, but is hard to customize and setup for preferred use.
 You also have to manually search down a list before your eye catches on the service you are looking for which is time consuming.
 3. Compile a list of hosts and search through list for keywords you remember about the host name .
 4. Use your command history to search for previous sessions connected to.

 iAM seeks to remedy this through providing a easy-to-use, terminal-based solution, designed for speed and a low gulf-of-execution.

 ## Quick start from clone